Spendcoin Price Tops $0.0293 on Major Exchanges (SPND)

-Spendcoin (CURRENCY:SPND) traded 17.7% lower against the US dollar during the one day period ending at 7:00 AM ET on July 27th.
-Spendcoin has a market capitalization of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
-One Spendcoin coin can currently be bought for $0.0293 or 0.00000053 BTC on cryptocurrency exchanges.
-Over the last seven days, Spendcoin has traded 44.5% lower against the US dollar.
+Spendcoin (CURRENCY:SPND) traded down 17.7% against the US dollar during the 1 day period ending at 20:00 PM Eastern on July 28th.
+Spendcoin has a total market capitalization of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+One Spendcoin coin can now be purchased for $0.0293 or 0.00000053 BTC on exchanges.
+In the last week, Spendcoin has traded 44.5% lower against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.